Teeth Grinding and Tension Headaches: The Relationship, Causes, and Treatment

 The choice of dental appliance for managing bruxism and associated headaches is crucial, with several options available.
 The differences lie in their design, material, customization, effectiveness, and cost.

-In conclusion, while over-the-counter options can offer a quick, short-term solution, custom-made appliances like mouth guards, night guards, occlusal splints, and the NTI-TSS device generally provide better protection and symptom relief for bruxism and associated headaches.
+In conclusion, while over-the-counter options can offer a quick, short-term solution, custom-made appliances like night guards, occlusal splints, and the NTI-TSS device generally provide better protection and symptom relief for bruxism and associated headaches.
 A healthcare provider or dentist can provide guidance on the most suitable option based on the patient’s specific needs and circumstances.

 Therapy and Relaxation Techniques